 The hesitancy to recommend Article 36 was based on two elements of the warrant article that the petitioners added to the original language developed by Multicultural BRIDGE.

-The pledge generated by the South County non-profit is in the paragraph labeled No. 1 in the article and talks about working "to acknowledge, address and act in response to all forms of intended or unintended exclusion, hate, bigotry, intolerance and bullying."
+generated by the South County non-profit is in the paragraph labeled No. 1 in the article and talks about working "to acknowledge, address and act in response to all forms of intended or unintended exclusion, hate, bigotry, intolerance and bullying."

 The article on the town meeting warrant adds introductory text that talks about "the ideals of equity and inclusion, particularly concerning the effort to assure the safety of black-identifying people of color," and a second "action" paragraph that requires the town and its representatives to "report a representative and unbiased picture of any and all hate, exclusion, or intolerance they may witness as being directed towards an individual or group based on any of the above demographics."

 Both those clauses were marked as problematic by different members of the board.

 Patton, who works with Ansari on the DIRE Committee, said the focus on a particular portion of the population, "black-identifying people of color," in the article's preamble was inconsistent with a more universal sense of inclusiveness to which the DIRE group aspires.

 Jeffrey Thomas and others on the board questioned the reporting requirement in the article's second paragraph.